playtena/Match3Test/README.md

 On Gameplay screen game board is drawn with color figure items.

 #### Gameplay short description
-Gameplay is like any other match3 game and can be check in example game above.
+Gameplay is like any other match3 game and can be check in example games above.
 User can swap any item on board.
-If after swap, matches are found the matched items are cleared and items are dropping down.
+If after swap, matches are found the matched items are cleared and items are dropping down and new matches are searched.

 #### What is a match.
 Match is a line of same color figures.

 simple match
 ![alt text](https://github.com/plexonic/Match3Test/blob/master/Resources/simple_match.jpg)